swisschain/Hedger/docs/algorithm.md

 # Model

 **Bucket** - selected base asset pairs in the context of which trade positions are managed.
-Received trades are re-calculated as positions in **buckets**.
+Received trades are re-calculated as positions in buckets.

 Params: